MitchellJThomas/markdown-cv/index.md

  - Lead Engineer
  - QA Architect

-Transitioned NetGravity AdServer to DoubleClick DART Enterprise.
-In Lead Engineer role integrated the AdClient with a wide range of webservers.
-DoubleClick's Ad technology was acquired by Google in 2007 and is still in use today.
+Lead Engineer creating DoubleClick's Ad technology acquired by Google in 2007 and still in use today.

 ## Education